CarlColijn/Jazillionth/README.md

 * `showPassedTests`: bool (default: `false`)<br>
   The test page has a button to toggle the visibility of all passed tests.
 The `showPassedTests` option sets the initial state of this button.
 * `IgnoreCallStackLinesWith`: array of string (default: `jquery.com`)<br>
   If a call stack line from a failed test result contains a string from this list, that call stack line is not displayed.
-You can use this to pass in extra library identifying strings to suppress library call stack entries (which would not add clarity to the test result).
+You can use this to pass in extra library identifying strings to suppress library call stack entries (which would not add clarity to the test log).
 No matter what you pass, `jazillionth.js` is always added for you to this list.
 Do note that case sensitive string comparison is used!
 * `startAutomatically`: bool (default: `true`)<br>
   Whether to start all tests automatically when the test suite page is fully loaded.
 See the chapter <a href="advancedTestFlow">Intervening in the test flow</a> for more details.
 * `OnBeforePageTests`: custom event handler (default: undefined)<br>